crschnick/remix/README.md

 - [Copies and deep copies](#copies-and-deep-copies)
 - [Structural copies](#structural-copies)

+Note that this library is still in early development.
+The goal is to release version 1.0 of this library when JDK 16 is in its [final phase](https://openjdk.java.net/projects/jdk/16/).

 ### Installation

 To use Remix and record classes, you must use a build of [JDK 15](https://jdk.java.net/15/) with